mary-shelley/docs/index.md

 ## Getting Started

-Getting started with Frankie is super-simple, you can create the base project (or use [the standard application](standard-app)) using composer:
+Getting started with Frankie is super-simple, you can create the base project using composer:

 ```sh